garryrot/telekinesis/README.md

 First of all, because I can :3

-I created this project because I knew how to do this and thought I could contribute back to this community.

-There have been several efforts to control toys with Skyrim in the past.
-Most of the solutions read Papyrus log to control toys from within a different process.
-This projects tries a completely different approach, solving the problem from the ground up by extending Papyrus:
+Right now, this is more of a proof of concept, and far from a stable production state.

+There several other toy control projects you can use.
+The most complete and feature-rich approach is [GIFT](https://github.com/MinLL/GameInterfaceForToys), which processes events from the Papyrus Logs and controls external, and also supports a bigger variety of outputs (not only buttplug.io but also E-Stim, Chaster, etc.) and different Games.

+Right now, if you are not a mod developer with very specific speed and integration requirements, you most likely want to use GIFT.

+### When Telekinesis?

+Telekinesis tries a completely different approach, trying to fit a different niche by providing native Papyrus functions.

 **Upsides**:

-- Very fast reaction time, because everything happens in-process
+- Fast reaction time, because everything happens in-process
 - Gives device control directly to Papyrus, which should make the creation of interactive interactions really easy
-- Will only add one external dependency (Telekinesis) to your mod
+- Will only add one mod dependency (this mod)

 **Downsides**:

 - With tighter integration and without an external supervisor process, there is one less failsafe.
 For example, if the User kill Skyrim with alt+f4, and then you have to turn off your device manually
+- Mods might not expose Papyrus events for all the things that show up the logs
 - External GUI applications might be easier to use than MCM Menus

 ## License